wyhuai/SkillMimic/README.md

 ## Pre-Trained Models
-A pre-trained SkillMimic low-level controller is available in `skillmimic/data/models/mixedskills/nn/skillmimic_llc.pth`
+A pre-trained skill policy is available in `skillmimic/data/models/mixedskills/nn/skillmimic_llc.pth`

 ## Skill Policy ⛹️‍♂️
 The skill policy can be trained purely from demonstrations, without the need for designing case-by-case skill rewards.
 Our method allows a single policy to learn a large variety of basketball skills from a dataset that contains diverse skills.